-^{} On one occasion, when Luther was on a journey, he stopped for a short time at Levickau.
+\ On one occasion, when Luther was on a journey, he stopped for a short time at Levickau.
 The news of his arrival quickly spread abroad in the neighboring towns, and the people hastened to Levickau to hear the Reformer preach.
 No building would contain the throng.
 When Luther appeared in the balcony of the hotel, from which he addressed the immense congregation, it was computed that twenty-five thousand persons were present.
 So effective was his discourse that the monks, who had hitherto controlled the public mind in Levickau, were compelled to leave the place.
 "The hope of their gains was gone."

-The translations of the Scriptures were fraught with incalculable advantages.
+When the persecuting edict of Worms was passed, the magistrates were afraid to countenance Lutheran preachers, and all the churches were shut against them.
+But the friends of truth adopted an expedient by means of which they continued to enjoy the privilege of hearing their favorite preachers.
+A plain portable pulpit was provided, which was conveyed to any unoccupied space that might be chosen for the purpose.
+As soon as the pulpit was seen The translations of the Scriptures were fraught with incalculable advantages.
 Hitherto the word of God had been kept from the people at large.
-Editions of the Vulgate had been printed, but they were available only to those who understood Latin; besides which, their high price placed them entirely out of the reach of the bulk of the community.
+Editions of the Vulgate had been printed, but they were available only to those who understood Latin : besides which, their high price placed them entirely out of the reach of the bulk of the community.
 This was equally true of the existing transa large congregation gathered around it, and the preacher proceeded to address them.
-If the military or the police interfered the pulpit was easily removed, and the minister, mingling among the crowd, was undetected.
+If the military or the police interfered the pulpit was easily removed, and the minister, mingling among the crowd, was undetceted.

 James Melville gives the following description of Knox's preaching.
 "Of all the benefits I had that year, [1571,] was the coming of that maist notable prophet and apostle of our nation, Mr. Johne Knoxe to St. Andrews, who, be the faction of the queen occupeing the castell and town of Edinburgh, was compellit to remove therefra, with a number of the best, and chusit to come to St. Andrews.
-I heard him teache there the prophecies of Daniel, that simmer and the winter following.
+I heard him teache there the prophecies of Daniel, that simmer and the wintar following.
 I had my pen and my little buike, and tuk away sic things as I could comprehend.
 In the opening up of his text he was moderat the space of an halfe houre; but when he enterit to application, he made me so to grew (thrill) and tremble, that I could not hald a pen to wryt.
 He was very weik.
 I saw him everie day of his doctrine, go hulie and fear, (slowly and warily) with a furring of martichs about his neck, a staffe in the an hand, and gud, godlie Richart Ballanden, his servand, haldin up the uther oxter, (arm pit) from the abbey to the parish kirk, and, be the said Richart and another servand, lifted up to the pulpit, whar he behovit to lean at his first entrie; bot, er he haid done with his sermone, he was sa active and vigorous that he was lyk to ding the pulpit in blads, (beat the pulpit in pieces,) and flie out of it."
-Diary, pp. 23, 23, quoted in M'Crie's Life of Knox, ii.
+Diary, pp. 23, 28, quoted in M'Crie's Life of Knox, ii.
 205.